coniks-sys/coniks-go/cli/coniksserver/README.md

   coniksserver [command]

 Available Commands:
-  init        Create a configuration file and generate all keys run         Run a CONIKS server instance
+  init        Create a configuration file for a CONIKS server. run         Run a CONIKS server instance. version     Print the version number of coniksserver.

 Flags:
   -h, --help   help for coniksserver